launchscout/nku/classes/2-28/2-28-assignment.md

 and make sure it is met.
 When we grade this one we'll step through this list and look for anything that doesn't meet specifications from previous assignments.

-1. Name your project folder nku-rails and make sure it is at the root level in your box.
+1. Name your project folder `nku-rails`.

    Many students have created different folders in their Nitrous.io box, which is totally fine.
 The only problem is that it is sometimes hard to tell which